Tq09/stat133-hws-fall17/hw02/README2.md

-# HW02 - Basics of Data Frames
+# HW03 - Ranking NBA Teams

-The purpose of this assignment is to start working with data frames.
-Use this HW to keep developing your manipulation skills of basic data objects in R: reading data tables, understanding data frames, use of bracket notation, the dollar operator, and become more and more familiar with the associated NBA data set which now includes more variables.
-Modify the content of this file.
+From the logistical point of view, the purpose of this assignment is twofold.
+On one hand, we want you to keep working with data frames and producing plots but now using the packages "dplyr" and "ggplot2".
+On the other hand, we want you to start working with a little bit more complex file structure.
+From the analytical point of view, we will focus on ranking tasks.
+This will give us an excuse to introduce Principal Components Analysis (PCA), from a narrow yet useful perspective.
+One of the deliverables is to calculate a composite index to rank NBA teams.

 - Special instructions for any user (if necessary)
 - Special instructions for graders (if necessary)